-The 2018 Plan includes the following provisions:
+The 2019 Plan includes the following provisions:

-- No Liberal Share Recycling: Shares that are withheld to satisfy any tax withholding obligation related to any award or for payment of the exercise price or purchase price of any award under the 2018 Plan will not again become available for issuance under the 2018 Plan. - No Discounted Options or Stock Appreciation Rights: Stock options and stock appreciation rights may not be granted with exercise prices or measurement prices lower than the fair market value of the underlying shares on the grant date except to replace equity awards due to a corporate transaction. - No Repricing without Stockholder Approval: At any time when the exercise price of a stock option or measurement price of a stock appreciation right is above the fair market value of a share, the Company will not, without stockholder approval, reduce the exercise price of such stock option or measurement price of such stock appreciation right and will not exchange such stock option or stock appreciation right for a new award with a lower (or no) purchase price or for cash. - No Transferability: Awards generally may not be transferred, except by will or the laws of descent and distribution, unless approved by the Compensation Committee.
-In no event shall any award be transferred for value. - No Dividends: The 2018 Plan prohibits, for all award types, the payment of dividends or dividend equivalents before the vesting of the underlying award but permits accrual of such dividends or dividend equivalents to be paid upon vesting. - Limits on Director Grants: The 2018 Plan limits the number of shares to be granted to any non-employee director in any calendar year to an aggregate grant date fair value of \$400,000 dollars except for grants made pursuant to an election by a non-employee director to receive a grant of equity in lieu of cash for any cash fees to be received for service on the Board or any committee thereof or in connection with a non-employee director initially joining the Board. - Limit the Number of Full Value Shares: The 2018 Plan provides that no more than 100,000 shares may be issued as "full value" awards. - Provide for a Minimum Vesting Period: No award under the 2018 Plan may be granted with a vesting schedule providing for exercisability or the lapsing of restrictions or repurchase rights over a period of less than one year from the date of grant (except that awards with a shorter vesting schedule may be granted with respect to a maximum of 5% of the shares reserved for issuance under the 2018 Plan). - Clawback Policy: The awards shall be subject to the Company's Clawback Policy.
+- No Liberal Share Recycling: Shares that are withheld to satisfy any tax withhelding obligation related to any award or for payment of the exercise price or purchase price of any award under the 2019 Plan will not again become available for issuance under the 2019 Plan. - No Discounted Options or Stock Appreciation Rights.
+Stock options and stock appreciation rights may not be granted with exercise prices or measurement prices lower than the fair market value of the underlying shares on the grant date except to replace equity awards due to a corporate transaction. - No Repricing without Stockholder Approval: At any time when the exercise price of a stock option or measurement price of a stock appreciation right is above the fair market value of a share, the Company will not, without stockholder approval, reduce the exercise price of such stock option or measurement price of such stock appreciation right and will not exchange such stock option or stock appreciation right for a new award with a lower (or no) purchase price or for cash.

+- No Transferability: Awards generally may not be transferred, except by will or the laws of descent and distribution, unless approved by the Compensation Committee.
+In no event shall any award be transferred for value. - No Dividends: The 2019 Plan prohibits, for all award types, the payment of dividends or dividend equivalents before the vesting of the underlying award but permits accrual of such dividends or dividend equivalents to be paid upon vesting. - Limits on Director Grants: The 2019 Plan limits the number of shares to be granted to any non-employee director in any calendar year to an aggregate grant date fair value of \$400,000 except for grants made pursuant to an election by a non-employee director to receive a grant of equity in lieu of cash for any cash fees to be received for service on the Board or any committee thereof or in connection with a non-employee director initially joining the Board. - Limit the Number of Full Value Shares: The 2019 Plan provides that no more than 100,000 shares may be issued as "full value" awards. - Provide for a Minimum Vesting Period: No award under the 2019 Plan may be granted with a vesting schedule providing for exercisability or the lapsing of restrictions or repurchase rights over a period of less than one year from the date of grant (except that awards with a shorter vesting schedule may be granted with respect to a maximum of 5% of the shares reserved for issuance under the 2019 Plan; awards to non-employee directors with vesting at the end of the approximately one-year period beginning on the date of an annual stockholders meeting and ending on the date of the next regular stockholders meeting will not be counted against the 5% limitation). - Clawback Policy: The awards shall be subject to the Company's Clawback Policy.

-Summary of Material Features of the 2018 Plan
+Summary of Material Features of the 2019 Plan

-The following description of the material features of the 2018 Plan is intended to be a summary only.
-This summary is qualified in its entirety by the full text of the 2018 Plan that is attached to this proxy statement as Exhibit A.
+The following description of the material features of the 2019 Plan is intended to be a summary only.
+This summary is qualified in its entirety by the full text of the 2019 Plan that is attached to this proxy statement as Exhibit A.